liguowang/cpgtools/README.md

 Please note, a particular genomic region can be assigned to different groups defined above, because most genes have multiple transcripts, and different genes could overlap on the genome.
-For example, a exon of gene A could be located in a intron of gene B. To address this issue (ambiguity), we define the following priority order:
+For example, a exon of gene A could be located in a intron of gene B. To address this ambiguity issue, we define the following priority order:

 *Coding exons* > *UTR exons* > *Introns* > *Upstream intergenic regions* > *Downsteam intergenic regions*

-Higher-priority group override the low-priority group.
+Higher-priority group overrides the low-priority group.
 For example, if a certain part of a **intron** is overlapped with **exon** of other transcripts/genes, the overlapped part will be considered as exon (i.e. removed from intron) since "exon" has higher priority.